elementor/elementor/docs/devlopment/composer.md

 # Composer

-A quote from composer website that describe the tool ([https://getcomposer.org](https://getcomposer.org)):
+A quote from composer website that describes the tool ([https://getcomposer.org](https://getcomposer.org)):

 "Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you."